GoogleCloudPlatform/community/tutorials/cloudbuild-angular-universal/index.md

 ### Set the project variable (Skip this step if you created a new project above)

-To specify the project that you will use, replace `[CONFIGURATION NAME]` with the name of the prject configuration:
+To specify the project that you will use, replace `[CONFIGURATION NAME]` with the name of the project configuration:

     gcloud config configurations activate [CONFIGURATION NAME]
     PROJECT=$(gcloud config get-value project)